comment-anything/requirements/drafts/current.md

 **Application Domain**

 The specific environment in which the product is to operate.
-[6] Can be an organization, a department within an organization, or a single workspace.
-[7]
+[7] Can be an organization, a department within an organization, or a single workspace.
+[8]

-**Back End **
+**Back End**

 A Back End is any part of a website or software program the users do not see.
 It contrasts with the Front End, which refers to a program or website's user interface.

 **Cloud**

 "The cloud" refers to servers that are accessed over the Internet, and the software and databases that run on those servers.
 Cloud servers are located in data centers all over the world.
 By using cloud computing, users and companies do not have to manage physical servers themselves or run software applications on their own machines.
-[12]
+[13]

 **Comment**